LukeBogdanovic/CS4043Assignment/README.md

 Controls:
 A: walk left
 D: Walk Right
-Space bar: Jump
+Space bar: Attack
-F: punch/use weapon
+W:Jump
-All character models are made by the development team for the game AI file was altered for use by the development to suit the style of game created timer and AI lua files are licensed files timer license:
+All character models are made by the development team for the game All images and music used in game are royalty free without need of purchasing a language AI file was altered for use by the development to suit the style of game created timer and AI lua files are licensed files timer license: